-Students may rent a locker at 1 Spadina for \$25.
+Students may rent a locker at 1 Spadina for \$25 through their Daniels Account under ORSS Services.
 Lockers are available to registered students September to April.

 Academic Calendar and Timetable

 The School of Graduate Studies Calendar (SGS) is the official guide to the rules and regulations pertaining to all graduate programs, including but not limited to, a listing of courses offered, degree requirements, and program details.
 This handbook provides further details specific to Daniels Faculty graduate programs including expectations, the cohort schedule of courses, and course enrolment information.
 All newly admitted and current students are strongly encouraged to review the SGS Calendar along with the Academic Timetable.